From Empirical Evaluation to Context-Aware Enhancement: Repairing Regression Errors with LLMs: RQ2: Effectiveness of APR Techniques on Regression Bugs

 \section{RQ2: Effectiveness of APR Techniques on Regression Bugs}

 To investigate the effectiveness of existing APR techniques in the context of regression errors, we evaluate both traditional and LLM-based approaches in repairing buggy programs, without providing additional regression-specific context.
-This setup aligns with the its conventional workflow, which relies solely on the buggy program and its associated test suite for validation.
-The traditional APR tools include jGenProg~\cite{le2011genprog}, jKali~\cite{qi2015analysis}, Cardumen~\cite{martinez2018ultra}, Arja~\cite{yuan2018arja}, jMutRepair~\cite{martinez2016astor} and TBar~\cite{liu2019tbar}.
+This setup aligns with its conventional workflow, which relies solely on the buggy program and its associated test suite for validation. \firstrevision{Note that this research question focuses exclusively on Java bugs, as the traditional APR tools and fine-tuning-based LLM approaches evaluated here are inherently designed for Java and do not support Python.} The traditional APR tools include jGenProg~\cite{le2011genprog}, jKali~\cite{qi2015analysis}, Cardumen~\cite{martinez2018ultra}, Arja~\cite{yuan2018arja}, jMutRepair~\cite{martinez2016astor} and TBar~\cite{liu2019tbar}.
 The LLM-based approaches include Incoder-1B and Incoder-6B~\cite{fried2022incoder}, CodeGen-2B and CodeGen-6B~\cite{nijkamp2022codegen}, and RepairLLaMA~\cite{silva2023repairllama}.
 Additionally, we evaluate prompt-based techniques, including zero-shot prompting and conversational APR, using two advanced models: ChatGPT-3.5-Turbo and ChatGPT-4o.
 The selection, configuration, and implementation details of these tools are described in Section~\ref{sec:APR-technique-selection}.
-Table~\ref{table:empirical-results} summarizes the overall performance of APR techniques on the \textsc{RegMiner4APR} benchmark, reporting the number of plausible patches, the number of correct patches among them, and the corresponding precision scores.
+Table~\ref{table:empirical-results} summarizes the overall performance of APR techniques on the \textsc{\firstrevision{RegressionBug4APR}} benchmark, reporting the number of plausible patches, the number of correct patches among them, and the corresponding precision scores.